-221.01 Responsibilities of owners 221.07 Toilet facilities for entertainment

-and occupants. patrons.

-221.02 Safe and sanitary maintenance of 221.08 Sanitation in toilet rooms.

-structures and premises.
-221.09 Tattooing prohibited.

-221.03 Mosquito and other insect 221.10 Lead paint.

-control.
-221.11 Rabies control standards.

-221.04 Standards relative to waste

-materials.

-221.05 Standards relative to animals

-and fowl.

-221.06 Transfer of secondhand articles

-of bedding.

-=
+221.01 Responsibility of owners and occupants.
+221.07 Toilet facilities for entertainment patrons.
+221.02 Safe and sanitary maintenance of structures and premises.
+Sanitation in toilet rooms.
+Tattooing prohibited.
+221.03 Mosquito and other insect control.
+Lead paint.
+Rabies control standards.
+221.04 Standards relative to waste materials.
+221.05 Standards relative to animals and fowl.
+221.06 Transfer of secondhand articles of bedding.